ntblab/neuropipe-support/doc/tutorial_fir/tutorial.rst

 If you've worked through the introductory tutorial, you are ready to use this tutorial (no need to go through the HRF analysis tutorials to understand what's going on here).
 In this study, you will be running an FIR analysis of a study for one subject.
 First, you will analyze the first subject's data, and then template the analysis workflow to use on the second subject's data.
 Then, you will run a second-level analysis that combines the data from both subjects, and create a template to automate the second-level analysis for future subjects.

-Before you begin, make sure that you have a copy of your project folder ('ppa-hunt').
+Before you begin, make sure that you have a copy of your project folder (here, it's called 'fir-proj').

 Using a FIR model to analyze fMRI data is useful when you 1) are looking to fit as much of your brain data as possible into a model, and 2)do not want to make any assumptions about the shape of the brain's response to your stimuli.
 This task looks for subdued brain response, or 'adaptation,' when subjects are shown repeated patterns of scene images.
 Since the response to these patterns may not look like the canonical hemodynamic response, we'll go with an FIR model instead.
 In this analysis, we will pick a time window around each trial, and run a GLM to model the response at several time points within the window.